 They are equally at home in a family life, where they love nothing better than to be close to their family members and keep a watchful eye over them.

-Note: This is describing a well bred German Shepherd of correct Temperament and Character who has been correctly socialised.
+NOTE: This is describing a well bred German Shepherd of correct Temperament

 On a 'Pedigree' you will often see dogs that are on both the Sire and Dam line of the pedigree.
 This is called linebreeding, and is done by a breeder to keep the qualities that a particular dog produces ie. good hips, elbows, temperament etc. It also gives and keeps a correct type.
 When done correctly, there should not be problems associated with the linebreeding, it should enhance established bloodlines.